 , Snobs would be shiny and Slobs would be gritty.

 , where the Snobs will be elves or vampires, and the Slobs will be Dwarves or Werewolves respectively.
 (Though vampire elves and werewolf dwarves

 aren't out of the question, nor for that matter are Elven Vampire Werewolves

 is what happens when you mix slobs vs snobs with a love triangle.

 - A car commercial had a skier and a snowboarder coasting down the slope side by side.
 The snowboarder shouted "Dweeb!", to which the skier responded "Delinquent!"

 Anime and Manga

 - In Death Note, this isn't the core of the conflict between Light (snob) and L (slob), but the contrast is certainly played up.
 Their allies also tend to fit; stylishly dressed Knights Templar vs. Defective Detectives.
-Ironically, Light lives pretty much ordinarily, while L is ridiculously rich enough to buy a skyscraper.
+Ironically, Light is middle class, while L is ridiculously rich enough to buy a skyscraper.

 - One Piece: The clash of the Marines (Snobs) and the Pirates (Slobs), though we see aversions on both sides.
 For example, the rough-and-tumble Garp for the Marines and suave and stylish pirates like Sanji or Robin.
 Played straight with the Celestial Dragons vs — well, everyone else.